Playtronica/biotron-firmware/README.md

 [`DEVELOPING.md`](DEVELOPING.md).
 It explains the runtime ownership model, compatibility rules, commit stack, exact build identity, test map and the boundary between firmware, Windows/REAPER, offline Settings and Help.
+The optional A06-A08 note-and-beat light experiment is documented separately in [`LED-MUSIC-PULSE.md`](LED-MUSIC-PULSE.md); it remains disabled by default.

 ```bash
 ./tests/run_host_tests.sh